kirillbobyrev/kirillbobyrev.com/content/blog/analyzing-long-win-streaks.md

 by Magnus Carlsen (32 wins), Nihal Sarin (22 wins), and Daniel Naroditsky (33 wins) align with statistical expectations.
 The occurrence of both short (10+ wins) and long (15+ wins) streaks among these elite players is also found to be probable and not out of the ordinary.
+A simple possible explanation of Hikaru's performance is that he plays an enormous number of games online, is highly skilled and (on average) has much weaker opponents than his peers.

 ---

-**Update**: Chess.com team has published a [statement](https://www.chess.com/blog/CHESScom/regarding-recent-accusations) the next day reinforcing that they do not find the long win streaks and exceptional performances of Hikaru Nakamura to be very likely.
+**Update**: Chess.com team has published a [statement](https://www.chess.com/blog/CHESScom/regarding-recent-accusations) the next day reinforcing that they do not think long win streaks and individual performances of Hikaru Nakamura are suspicious and hint at the possibility of cheating.

 > We have confirmed these results with external statisticians, including a professor of statistics at a top-10 university.